ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

     VpcId: !Ref VPC
 ```

-* Here we are telling CF we want 16 subnets and the size (12) of each subnet.
+* Here we are telling CFN we want 16 subnets and the size (12) of each subnet.
 This outputs a list of subnets to use.

 Conditions (Fn::**IF**, **And**, **Equals**, **Not** & **Or**) - Typical conditions, if X do Y else